-If you served in the Vietnam War and at any time set foot in Vietnam during that service, the Department of Veterans Affairs presumes that you were exposed to Agent Orange, a toxic herbicide that medical professionals have connected to a variety of illnesses, including Type 2 Diabetes.
-Veterans who have been exposed to Agent Orange and who have diabetes qualify for disability compensation.
+- You served in Vietnam between January 9, 1962 and May 7, 1975.
+If you set foot on soil in Vietnam, the Department of Veterans Affairs presumes that you were exposed to Agent Orange, a toxic herbicide used during the Vietnam War that medical professionals have connected to a variety of illnesses, including type 2 diabetes.
+Vietnam veterans who can prove that they were not dishonorably discharged and that they have type 2 diabetes may qualify for disability compensation.

 When you apply for benefits, it is important to describe all of the conditions associated with your type 2 diabetes.
 For example, you should make sure that information about all related conditions is included with your applications, including:

 - Vision problems